shrey46/omnicuris_ecom/README.md

 3. Time is saved in millisecond time format i.e. System.currentTimeMillis() in mongoDb
 4. In any of the search where id is used for searching give complete id from mongoDb
 5. Order can be placed with userEmail and product Id
-6. Validations are added for checking unique emails accordingly
+6. Validations are added for checking unique emails accordingly (if email is not valid or already exist repestive message will be displayed )
+7. Postman collection is added with example for reference
+8. Date of creation of user,order,product will never change.